 Introduction

 Small-molecule drugs dominate pharmacology, but they have hard limits.
 A typical small molecule has a molecular weight under 500 Da and contacts its target over ~300 Å\(^2\) (1 Å = 0.1 nm).
 Proteins are 100–1000x larger, with binding interfaces spanning 1,000–2,000 Å\(^2\).
-This surface area difference translates to selectivity: proteins can distinguish targets that small molecules cannot, because they encode more geometric and chemical information at the interface.
+That extra contact area gives proteins more selectivity: they encode more geometric and chemical information at the interface, so they can distinguish targets that small molecules cannot.

 Many disease-relevant targets — protein–protein interactions, flat surfaces, disordered regions — are “undruggable” by small molecules because there is no deep binding pocket to exploit.
 Designed proteins can bind these surfaces directly.
 The prefusion-stabilized COVID-19 spike (Hsieh et al., 2020) was used in multiple approved vaccines, and de novo designed miniprotein inhibitors achieved picomolar (extremely tight) binding to the spike in lab assays (Cao et al., 2020).

-The field has hit an inflection point.
-Before 2020, computational protein design relied on Rosetta’s physics-based energy function and Monte Carlo sampling — slow, expensive, and with low success rates.
-Between 2021 and 2023, AlphaFold2, ProteinMPNN, and RFDiffusion replaced the core steps of the pipeline with learned models, increasing success rates from ~1% to ~10–30% and reducing computation from CPU-weeks to GPU-hours.
-This created an opportunity: the tools work, but they are far from optimal, and the design space is enormous.
-Protein design is now a field where ML contributions have immediate, measurable experimental impact.
+Before 2020, computational protein design relied on Rosetta’s physics-based energy function and Monte Carlo sampling: slow, expensive, and low-throughput.
+Between 2021 and 2023, AlphaFold2, ProteinMPNN, and RFDiffusion replaced the core pipeline steps with learned models, increasing success rates from ~1% to ~10–30% and reducing computation from CPU-weeks to GPU-hours.
+This created an opportunity: the tools work, but they are far from optimal, and the design space is large.
+Protein design is now a field where ML contributions can have immediate, measurable experimental impact.

 What a Protein Is

-A protein is a chain of amino acids — small molecules linked end-to-end like beads on a string.
-There are 20 types, each identified by a one-letter code (A for alanine, M for methionine, etc.), so a protein sequence reads like MKVLWAGG... — a string over a 20-letter alphabet.
+A protein is a chain of amino acids, small molecules linked end-to-end like beads on a string.
+There are 20 standard types, each identified by a one-letter code (A for alanine, M for methionine, etc.), so a protein sequence reads like MKVLWAGG...: a string over a 20-letter alphabet.

 Every amino acid shares the same backbone atoms — a repeating N-C\(_\alpha\)-C unit — but differs in its side chain, the group that branches off at each C\(_\alpha\).
 Side chains vary in size, charge, and hydrophobicity.1 This chemical diversity gives proteins their functional range.